 Via dei Saraceni is one of the most spectacular drives in Italy.
 Located in the southwestern part of the Alps, this dirt track unfolds for over 20 km, almost entirely over 2.000 meters above the sea level.
 Just for 4x4.
-It's one of the highest mountain roads in Europe.
+It's one of the highest roads in Europe.

 The track, also known as Strada militare Fenil-Pramand-Föens-Jafferau and Strada militare 79, was built in 1886.
 It includes several hairpin and tunnels.
 The road gradually gains altitude, climbing up the hillside to the east-west.